 Rising Scrap Rates

 It’s crucial to quickly pinpoint the root cause.
 Are your machines calibrated correctly for the types of materials sourced locally?
-Have you thoroughly evaluated the quality of these materials, especially if they come from nearby suppliers?
+Have you thoroughly evaluated the quality of these materials, especially if they come from Minnesota-based suppliers?
 Sometimes, the solution may be as simple as addressing misalignment or replacing worn-out parts that are common in older local equipment.

 Regular audits and ongoing employee training tailored to local conditions can play a vital role in mitigating these issues.